¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 How many UFO high bays do I need for a standard two-car garage?

-For a typical 20x20 foot two-car garage with a 10-12 foot ceiling, two well-placed 100W or 150W UFO high bays are usually sufficient to provide excellent, uniform coverage for both general use and detailed project work.
+For a typical 20x20 foot (400 sq ft) garage with a 10-12 foot ceiling, two 150W UFO high bays are usually sufficient for general repair work.
+For high-end detailing, four 100W units spaced in a grid will provide better shadow reduction.

 Can I put these lights on a dimmer switch?